Terms and Conditions of Trade with Sigrist Design, that covers quotes, sales orders and supply of goods and services.

 “Customer” means the person or persons, corporation, firm, organisation, trust or other entity purchasing Goods and / or Services from the Company, as identified in a Quote or Order.

-“Goods” means the goods sold by the Company to the Customer from time to time, including without limitation vehicles, machinery, plant, equipment and parts.
+“Goods” means the goods sold by the Company to the Customer from time to time, including without limitation vehicles, machinery, Plant, equipment, products and parts.

 “GST” has the meaning given to it in the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

 “Order” means a purchase order for Goods or Services submitted by the Customer to the Company in response to a Quote.